cmg-york/xp-i/README.md

 ## Examples (MS Windows)

 The examples below use the Meeting Scheduling domain model.
-A graphical representation of the model can be found [here]().
+A graphical representation of the model can be found [here](https://github.com/anonymous-author-1000/xp-i/blob/main/src/domains/mtg.drawio) (select download and save as a DRAWIO file).
 File opens with [Draw.io](https://www.drawio.com/).
+Alternativelly you can view [the PDF version](https://github.com/anonymous-author-1000/xp-i/blob/main/src/domains/mtg.pdf)

 ### Manual mode